 Pipeline Safety Compliance.
 Pursuant to an order from the Minnesota Office of Pipeline Safety, the Company substantially completed removal of certain non-code-compliant components from a portion of its distribution system by December 2, 2005.
 The components were installed by a predecessor company, which was not affiliated with the Company during the period in which the components were installed.
-In November 2005, Minnesota Gas filed a request with the MPUC to recover the capitalized expenditures (approximately \$39 million) and related expenses, together with a return on the capitalized portion through rates as part of its existing rate case as further discussed in Note 3(a).
+In November 2005, Minnesota Gas filed a request with the MPUC to recover the capitalized expenditures (approximately \$39 million) and related expenses, together with a return on the capitalized portion.
+The MPUC's order in the rate case allowed the capitalized expenditures, plus approximately \$2 million previously expensed in 2005, to be included in rate base.
+However, recovery of approximately \$4 million of the \$41 million is deferred pending the outcome of litigation against the predecessor companies that installed the original service lines.

 Minnesota Cold Weather Rule.
-For a discussion of this matter, see Note $\Im(a)$.
+For a discussion of this matter, see Note 3(a).